Nuremberg - Things to Do in Nuremberg in August

 What to Pack

-Comfortable walking shoes with good grip - Old Town cobblestones become slippery when wet, expect 3-5km (2-3 miles) walking daily
+Comfortable walking shoes with good grip for wet cobblestones - the Old Town's medieval streets become slippery when wet, and you'll be walking 8-12 km (5-7.5 miles) daily if you're sightseeing properly.
+Avoid smooth-soled shoes.

 Insider Knowledge